keinsam/vae-from-scratch/README.md

 ## Features

-- Implementation of a **fully connected VAE** in PyTorch.
+- Implementation of a **VAE** in PyTorch.
 - Training on the **MNIST dataset**.
-- Logging with **TensorBoard**.
+- Logging with TensorBoard.
-- Reconstruction of images for visualization.
+- Generation of images with visualization in Plotly.

-## Model Architecture

-The VAE consists of:
-- An **encoder** that maps input images to a latent space.
-- A **reparameterization trick** to sample from the latent distribution.
-- A **decoder** that reconstructs images from the latent space.

 ## Usage